-The General Self-Efficacy Scale (GSE) created and developed by Schwarzer & Jerusalem (1995) is a 10-item self-report tool.
-Like previous scales, it measures optimism but was the first to address agency, that is, “belief that one’s actions are responsible for successful outcomes” (Schwarzer, 2012).
+The General Self-Efficacy Scale (GSE), created and developed by Schwarzer & Jerusalem (1995), is a 10-item self-report tool.
+It measures optimism and was the first to address agency – the “belief that one’s actions are responsible for successful outcomes” (Schwarzer, 2012).

-It is written at a 7.5 reading level and is used with adolescents and adults.
-The scale has an internal consistency ranging from .76 to .90 with most in the high .80s (CYFAR).
-Unlike some other scales, the point range is 10-40; however, like other scales, the higher one’s score, the more self-efficacy one possesses.
+It is written at a 7th–8th-grade reading level and is used with adolescents and adults.
+The scale has an internal consistency ranging from .76 to .90, with most in the high .80s (CYFAR, n.d.).
+The point range is 10–40; the higher the score, the more self-efficacy.
 There is no cost associated with administering this scale.

-Since its creation, and that of others, a new 8-item scale developed by Chen, Gully, and Edan (2001) is considered by many to be more reliable and valid than its predecessors (Stanford SparqTools, n.d.).
-Reliability means that the tool consistently assesses the same construct, in this case – self-efficacy.
+A new eight-item scale developed by Chen, Gully, and Eden (2001) is considered by many to be more reliable and valid than its predecessors (Stanford SparqTools, n.d.).
+Reliability means that the tool consistently assesses the same construct (i.e., self-efficacy).
 Validity means that the tool measures what it claims to measure.